1. KnowledgeBank

 Record-keeping for staff costs

 In practice, not all companies keep detailed records of time spent on R&D projects and activities, as commercially this can be an onerous process to implement.
 In addition, many first-time claimants will be making a claim for projects carried out prior to them even becoming aware of R&D tax credits.
+Companies identifying a project after its commencement must be aware of rules on claim notification.

 On a year-on-year basis, HMRC expects you to proactively review, identify, and implement processes which produce records to support your staff apportionments.
 Where possible, these records should be produced contemporaneously.